 While Atom provides me with diff comparison tools within my text editor, Winmerge is a great standalone tool for diff analysis.

 For virtualization, I use VMWare Workstation Player when I need to run a guest operating system that has a GUI.
-For Linux servers, I usually use Virtualbox, sometimes with Vagrant.
-I’ve heard that hardcore vagrant users have issues on Windows, but that has not been my experience.
+I used to recommend VirtualBox as well, but due to some changes to their licensing, I can no longer recommend it.

 For bug tracking, I like Manuscript (formerly known as Fogbugz).
 They used to have a free startup account for up to two users, but I’m not sure if they still do.